coredns/coredns.io/content/blog/autopath.md

 In addition to the three base domains, the search path configured on the pod’s node are added (limited to 3 more).
 So, search path can get quite deep, up to 6 domains long.

-The ClusterFirst DNS Policy also sets ndots to 5.
+The `ClusterFirst` DNS Policy also sets `ndots` to 5.
 This means that virtually every query a pod makes is run through the search path.
 A query name would need to contain 5 dots to “skip” the search path.

-So, why 5 ndots?
-The reason for this high ndots setting is the due to the potentially high number of dots in a local service’s name.
+So, why 5 `ndots`?
+The reason for this high `ndots` setting is the due to the potentially high number of dots in a local service’s name.
 For example, consider an SRV query for `_http._tcp.service.namespace.svc`.
 This query can be resolved using the 3rd domain in the search path, trying `_http._tcp.service.namespace.svc.cluster.local`.
-If ndots was set to something less than 5, then the query would be the absolute name `_http._tcp.service.namespace.svc.` which would not produce an answer.
+If `ndots` was set to something less than 5, then the query would be the absolute name `_http._tcp.service.namespace.svc.` which would not produce an answer.

-## High ndots
+## High `ndots`

-The combination of long search path and high ndots means that almost every query made is eligible to be searched on a long list of domains before finding an answer.
+The combination of long search path and high `ndots` means that almost every query made is eligible to be searched on a long list of domains before finding an answer.
 This has the most impact with queries for external resources.
 Any search for an external host with less than 5 dots will be run through the whole search list before trying the absolute name.